-While bipolar disorders are technically mood disorders, they are some of the most complex mood disorders.
-Bipolar disorder is one of the most widely misunderstood mental health conditions out there.
-Sometimes referred to as manic-depressive disorder, is characterized by severe and dramatic shifts in mood that affect a person’s ability to carry out daily responsibilities and routine tasks.
+Bipolar disorder constitutes one of the most widely misunderstood mental health conditions.
+Classified as a mood disorder, bipolar disorder also proves to be one of the most complex types of this disorder.
+Sometimes referred to as manic-depressive disorder, it’s characterized by severe and dramatic shifts in mood that affect a person’s ability to carry out daily responsibilities and routine tasks.

 Research has found that bipolar disorder is something that is often passed down from generation to generation.
 The National Institute of Mental Health states that children with a parent or sibling with the disorder have a higher chance of developing it than those without affected family members.
 However, it’s important to note that just because there is a family history of bipolar disorder, it does not mean a person is guaranteed to develop the illness.